-- 1. Exhibitors may qualify to show at the Ohio State Fair every year but may qualify only one (1) animal.
+- Exhibitors may qualify to show at the Ohio State Fair every year but may qualify only one (1) animal.
 Ohio State Fair participants will be selected using the PAS (Performance Against Standards) system.
-PAS show will be on Saturday, June 8 starting at 9:00AM at the fairgrounds. - 2.
-A horse exhibitor must go online to register for State Fair.
-Please see state fair website for instruction at (www.horse.osu.edu)
+PAS show will be on the second Saturday of the month of June, starting at 9:00AM at the fairgrounds. - 2.
+A horse exhibitor must go online to register for

-Change: Register online at the Ohio State Fair website to participate in State Fair at (www.horse.osu.edu)

-- 3. Exhibitors interested in qualifying for the State Fair Judging Team need to enter the Youth Horse Judging Contest at the OSU Horse Barn in June.
-The top four placings will represent Logan County. - 4.
-Exhibitors need to take project as a Logan County Fair project.
+- State Fair.
+Please see state fair website for instruction at (www.horse.osu.edu) - Exhibitors interested in qualifying for the State Fair Judging Team need to enter the Youth Horse Judging Contest at the OSU Horse Barn.
+The top four placings will represent Logan County.